 A Motherless Child

 Maxey never knew his mother or his father.
-He was born in Tacoma on June 23, 1924, to a woman named Elizabeth Cooper and immediately given up for adoption to Carl and Carolyn Maxey of Spokane.
-They named the baby Carl Jr. The elder Carl Maxey, a sometime railroad worker, sometime pool-hall janitor, disappeared when the child was 4, leaving Carolyn Maxey with no means of support.
+He was born in Tacoma on June 23, 1924, to Marian Alfred, age 13, in Tacoma and soon given up for adoption to Carl and Carolyn Maxey of Spokane.
+(Previous versions of this essay listed Elizabeth Cooper as the mother, as stated in a Superior Court adoption order.
+However, new adoption records came to light in 2016 that made it clear that Elizabeth Cooper was actually the grandmother -- Marian Alfred's mother).
+The Maxeys named the baby Carl Jr. The elder Carl Maxey, a sometime railroad worker, sometime pool-hall janitor, disappeared when the child was 4, leaving Carolyn Maxey with no means of support.
 In January 1930, the boy was sent to the Spokane Children's Home as a "charge of the county."

 Carolyn Maxey died soon after of heart failure, alone, in a downtown apartment.
 Now the 8-year-old Carl was truly an orphan.
 His best friend at the Home was Milton Burns, the only other "colored" orphan, as the Home called them, although Milton was mostly American Indian.
 One of Maxey's enduring personality traits had already emerged by this time: A burning desire to protect the underdog.
 Maxey was big and Burns was small, and Maxey didn't allow any of the other kids to pick on his friend.